microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/chatmessage-delta.md

 #### <a name="third-request"></a>Terceira solicitação

-A terceira solicitação continua a usar a URL `nextLink` mais recente retornada da última solicitação de sincronização.
+A terceira solicitação continua a usar a URL `@odata.nextLink` mais recente retornada da última solicitação de sincronização.

 # <a name="http"></a>[HTTP](#tab/http)